 Data Integration: Do you need to integrate data from multiple sources? : We need to integrate the data from the different subjects, trials and actions (Falls, Near Falls and Daily Activities) but these all share the same structures, they are just in different files and directories.

 Data Analysis: What analysis do you intend to do? (e.g., SQL, Statistics, Deep Learning) How to evaluate your analysis results? (e.g., evaluation metrics, confidence intervals, benchmark) : We want to do an initial statistical analysis on the data in order to explore it and then we want to create machine learning models in order to predict Falls vs Non-Falls.
-Ideally (and following the project outline) we want to have no false positives while still maintaining an acceptable true possitive rate (>= 90%)
+Ideally (and following the project outline) we want to have no false positives while still maintaining an acceptable true positive rate (>= 90%)

 Data Product: What product do you want to build? (e.g., visualizations, an interactive web app, a jupyter notebook) : As of right now the main objective of the project is to create a Machine Learning model to predict Falls.
 We'll most likely present a Jupyter Notebook with this along with the statistical analysis done.